Without a doubt, the most generous blooming, eye-popping Canna I grow is one now being sold in

 I believe it to be the old Crozy hybrid 'Souvenir d'Aza Gray'.
 But so far have been unable to find

-This ability to throw many fresh branches from each spike is not something that Canna breeders have given much consideration.
+multiple proofs for this identity.
+This old Canna was in the This ability to throw many fresh branches from each spike is not something that Canna breeders have given much consideration.
 The average canna will give three or four sequential branchings from the flowering spike.
 Additional branching is a very valuable characteristic and one well worth exploring and breeding towards.

 Dale, what colour would you call this one?